-Please fill out the form and send it (https://share.mayfirst.org/apps/forms/q8SYfC2yCAiALzgw).
-Your CV and a 1,000-word letter of motivation to Dr. Erin Araujo, (cambalach@autoproduzioni.net and taller@cambalache.casa) explaining why you would like to participate in the workshop and what types of economic projects you could develop with us.
+Please fill out the form here: https://share.mayfirst.org/apps/forms/iHyWM7trE-DX339fM.
+Please send your CV and a 1,000-word letter of motivation to the El Cambalache Collective at taller@cambalache.casa explaining why you would like to participate in the workshop and what types of economic projects you could develop with us or where you live and work.